aplteam/Tatin/docs/TatinForContributors.md

 ### Overview {#ov1}

-Usually your job is done once you've created a Pull Request (PR).
-However, here we document what the administrator of the Tatin project on GitHub needs to do once she has accepted at least one PR or finished her own work on a branch.
+Usually, your job is done once you've created a Pull Request (PR).
+However, here we document what the administrator of the Tatin project on GitHub needs to do once she has accepted at least one PR or finished her work on a branch.

-You may ask Cider for how to create a new version of Tatin:
+You may ask Cider how to create a new version of Tatin:

 ```
       ]Cider.Make